kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 # Forward Propagation

 The forward propagation algorithm propagates inputs through the layers of the network until they reach the output layer which generates the predictions.
-After that, the quality of these predictions are evaluated by calculating a certain cost function.
+After all or a batch of input examples have been propagated through the network, the quality of these predictions are evaluated by calculating a certain cost function.

 ## Forward Propagation for a Single Training Example